algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 ##### Setup phase

 The setup phase is, as its name suggest a moment where the players are able to setup their towers.
-At the start of this phase, the game is saved, players draw 7 cards, and refill their mana and permanently gain one more.
+At the start of this phase, the game is saved, players draw 7 cards, and refill their mana and permanently gain one more up to 10 mana.
 During the setup phase, the players can place their towers, to do so they have to either click on one of their cards and then on one cell of the grid or they can do the opposite, to click on one cell and then a card.
 Each towers has its own effect, its own attack and attack speed and a different cost.

 When the players have finished their preparations, they can click on the "next wave" button placed in the bottom right of the window.
 When this is done, the players' hand is discarded and the battle phase begins.